org-arl/fjage/gateways/Gateways.md

 - Convenience method to send a _Message_ to an Agent represented by this id and wait for a response.
 - Optional if the language doesn't support self-referencing.

+### Notes
+- When serializing an AgentID, a `#` must be prepended to the AgentID name if the AgentID is a topic.

 ## MessageClass Class